lhbikos/ReC_Psychometrics/docs/02-QuestCon.md

 Programs like Qualtrics are able to engage in a variety of *content validation* procedures.
 If these are in place, they may require the person to enter a properly formatted response (e.g., phone number, e-mail address, numerical response between 0 and 100) before responding.
 These are extremely helpful tools in collecting data that will be closest-to-being-ready-for-analysis.
 These same procedures can *force* or *request* a response.

 *Requiring* a response is tempting.
 However, doing so violates IRB requirements that allow a person to skip or "quit at any time without penalty."
 They may also anger a person such that they stop responding.
-Some researchers get around this by *requiring* the response, but including a "Not applicable" or "Prefer to not answer" column.
+Some researchers get around this by *requiring* the response but including a "Not applicable" or "Prefer to not answer" column.
 Because I worry that (a) the respondent may confuse that option with one extreme of the scale and/or (b) my research team and I will forget to code it as missing data, I prefer the *request* response alternative.

 In Qualtrics in particular, I turn on the "Request response" feature for each of the questions.
 If an item is skipped, a simple warning is displayed that invites the respondent to review the page of answers to see if they would like to answer the question.
 If not, they can simply move forward.